rheiland/tool4ise/README.md

 Copy the “initial.xml”, from the output you generated when you ran your project in its original location, into this repo's /data directory.

+## Testing your notebook locally

-Test your notebook locally.
-From the root directory:
+From the root directory of your new project (your cloned repo), run:
 ```
 $ jupyter notebook <your-repo>.ipynb
 ```